elemental-lf/kube-ingress-aws-controller/README.md

 | `AWSCNI`    |   `true`    |  `true`  | PodIP == HostIP: limited scaling and host bound        |
 | `AWSCNI`    |   `false`   |  `true`  | PodIP != HostIP: limited scaling and host bound        |
 | `AWSCNI`    |   `false`   | `false`  | free scaling, pod VPC CNI IP used                      |

+## NLB ALPN Support

+When an NLB is used in a TLS configuration, it advertises both HTTP/2 (preferred) and HTTP/1.* by default
+(ALPN policy `HTTP2Preferred`).
+If HTTP/2 is disabled via the `zalando.org/aws-load-balancer-http2` annotation,
+the NLB will advertise only HTTP/1.* (ALPN policy `HTTP1Only`).
+The ALPN policies `HTTP2Optional` and `HTTP2Only`
+are not supported by the controller at the moment, even though they are supported by NLBs in general.

+If an NLB is using the `HTTP2Preferred` policy, HTTP/2 connections are passed through directly to the targets.
+This differs from ALB behavior, where connections to targets always use HTTP/1.* because the controller configures the target group accordingly.

 ## Trying it out